khijikata/variationalDCM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* changed package name as single quoted in the description field: variationalDCM -> 'variationalDCM'
-* add references in the description field
-* additionally exported sume functions
-* changed print() -> stop() in the mc_dina.R file
+* changed foo:::f -> f in the example field on mc_dina.Rd and hm_dcm.Rd

 ## Test environments